 Modern robots are renowned for being faster, more compact, and affordable than early-model robots.
+Robots are now widely used in all kinds of industries, such as robotic aluminum welding for automobiles, heavy machinery, railway locomotives, door frames, and others.
 This is largely attributed to technological advancements and new innovative robot designs.
-However, while such attributions are true, one aspect of progress in robotics often goes unmentioned; robot parts.
+However, while such attributions are true, one aspect of progress in robotics often goes unmentioned: robot parts.

 Industrial robots are made up of a series of parts that work together to fulfill various tasks.
 As technology has evolved, they too have been improved and resulted in higher-performing robots.
 Yet, the mystery remains, what are the parts of a robot and how do they actually work?
 Here is a quick and easy guide to robot parts.

 Robotic parts are a blend of metallic and electronic components fused to form the structure of a robot.
 Each part plays either a structural role, like insulating electrical components, or a functional role like powering the robot.
 While robot manufacturers may use parts differently based on their robot design, the overall concept and the functions of such parts is often similar.